zeusta/Docs/extensions/Guide By Functions/Magento 1/Barcode Management.md

 Barcode by definition is the small image of lines (bars) and spaces that is affixed to retail store items, identification cards, and postal mail to identify a particular product number, person, or location.
 The code uses a sequence of vertical bars and spaces to represent numbers and other symbols.
 Barcode is a reliable method for cutting costs and savingtime for business.

-Barcode management extension from Magestore provides your business with a handful solution to generate barcode, print barcode label and scan barcode, all in one.
+Barcode management module from Magestore provides your business with a handful solution to generate barcode, print barcode label and scan barcode, all in one.

 -------------